Project Log Direct Links:

 For the given x,y coordinate of a component (we read mount file line by line from SD card and parse the x,y coordinates) we calculate the angle and the radius (distance to the origin) of that point.
 You can see the calculations in CalcAngleRadius function in the firmware.
 After this calculations we need to rotate to the angle and move as much as the radius.

 I design an 3D model component box with led indicators.
-The main board will drive the LEDs in order...Read more »
+The main board will drive the LEDs in order to indicate the component you need to take from...Read more »